Truth

-Truth is the property of being in accord with fact or reality.
-In everyday language, truth is typically ascribed to things that aim to represent reality or otherwise correspond to it, such as beliefs, propositions, and declarative sentences.
+Truth or verity is the property of being in accord with fact or reality.
+In everyday language, it is typically ascribed to things that aim to represent reality or otherwise correspond to it, such as beliefs, propositions, and declarative sentences.

-Truth is usually held to be the opposite of falsehood.
-The concept of truth is discussed and debated in various contexts, including philosophy, art, theology, and science.
-Most human activities depend upon the concept, where its nature as a concept is assumed rather than being a subject of discussion; these include most of the sciences, law, journalism, and everyday life.
+True statements are usually held to be the opposite of false statements.
+The concept of truth is discussed and debated in various contexts, including philosophy, art, theology, law, and science.
+Most human activities depend upon the concept, where its nature as a concept is assumed rather than being a subject of discussion, including journalism and everyday life.
 Some philosophers view the concept of truth as basic, and unable to be explained in any terms that are more easily understood than the concept of truth itself.
 Most commonly, truth is viewed as the correspondence of language or thought to a mind-independent world.
 This is called the correspondence theory of truth.

 Various theories and views of truth continue to be debated among scholars, philosophers, and theologians.
-There are many different questions about the nature of truth which are still the subject of contemporary debates, such as: the question of defining truth.
-If it is even possible to give an informative definition of truth.
-Identifying things are truth-bearers and are therefore capable of being true or false.
-If truth and falsehood are bivalent, or if there are other truth values.
-Identifying the criteria of truth that allow us to identify it and to distinguish it from falsehood.
-The role that truth plays in constituting knowledge.
-And if truth is always absolute, or if it can be relative to one's perspective.
+There are many different questions about the nature of truth which are still the subject of contemporary debates.
+These include the question of defining truth; whether it is even possible to give an informative definition of truth; identifying things as truth-bearers capable of being true or false; if truth and falsehood are bivalent, or if there are other truth values; identifying the criteria of truth that allows people to identify it and to distinguish it from falsehood; the role that truth plays in constituting knowledge; and, if truth is always absolute or if it can be relative to one's perspective.

-Definition and etymology

-The English word truth is derived from Old English tríewþ, tréowþ, trýwþ, Middle English trewþe, cognate to Old High German triuwida, Old Norse tryggð.
-Like troth, it is a -th nominalisation of the adjective true (Old English tréowe).

-The English word true is from Old English (West Saxon) (ge)tríewe, tréowe, cognate to Old Saxon (gi)trûui, Old High German (ga)triuwu (Modern German treu "faithful"), Old Norse tryggr, Gothic triggws, all from a Proto-Germanic *trewwj- "having good faith", perhaps ultimately from PIE *dru- "tree", on the notion of "steadfast as an oak" (e.g., Sanskrit dā́ru "(piece of) wood").